yfern328/markTaxeira/v1/backend/README.rst

 league, saves the data in a JSON file, and then parses it into a CSV for the purposes of conducting an offline draft due to limited E S P N keeper draft features.
 [written by Yelstin Fernandes]

+**samples of output can be viewed in ./temp

 2) This python program will load transaction logs for teams in an E S P N fantasy baseball league.
 The program will facilitate the usage of a keeper tax